XHARE-FM

-XHARE-FM is a radio station on 97.7 FM in Ojinaga, Chihuahua.
-The station is owned by the succession of Alfredo Rohana Estrada and carries the Ke Buena national grupera format from Radiópolis.
+XHARE-FM is a radio station on 97.7 FM in Ojinaga, Chihuahua, Mexico.
+The station is owned by the succession of Alfredo Rohana Estrada and carries the Ke Buena national Regional Mexican format from Radiópolis.

 History

 XHARE began on AM as XEARE-AM 1450, receiving its concession on June 12, 1981.
 It migrated to FM in 2011.

 At one point in the mid-2010s, XHARE was just one of two remaining FM Globo stations in Mexico, along with MVS-owned XHPF-FM Mexicali.
 MVS began to use the format on more stations in 2018.

 On August 3, 2020, XHARE-FM flipped from FM Globo to Ke Buena.